Harika-SVL/Jenkins/notes.md

     * jfrog/artifactory
     * Nexus
 * Azure DevOps has Azure Artifacts
-* In this series we will be using jfrog/artifactory for it's multi language repository support
+* In this series we will be using jfrog artifactory for it's multi language repository support
 * For 14-day free trail

   [Refer Here : https://jfrog.com/start-free/]